 With this guide, you’ll be able to identify the different types of crochet hair and pick out which is the right option for you.

-Are Crochet Braids Damaging To Hair?
+Are Crochet Hair Braids Damaging To Hair?

 What Is The Best Hair For Crochet?

-Now in terms of money, thankfully you don’t have to spend much since many women are perfectly ok with synthetic hair and even believe it carries better the bohemian look you strive for.
+Thankfully, you don’t have to spend much in terms of money since many women are perfectly ok with synthetic hair and even believe it carries better the bohemian look you strive for.

-Human hair can also achieve this but it won’t last as long.
-So if we really have to pick a winner, then synthetic hair is your best bet for crochet braids.
+Human hair can also achieve this, but it won’t last as long.
+So if we have to pick a winner, synthetic hair is your best bet for crochet braids.

 How Do You Crochet Hair?

-Once you have a few packs with you, you can then choose to it by yourself (there are numerous tutorials) or put yourself in the hands of pros and spend between 90 mins to three hours in the salon chair.
+Once you have a few packs with you, you can then choose to do it by yourself (there are numerous tutorials) or put yourself in the hands of pros and spend between 90 mins to three hours in the salon chair.

 A crochet hairstyle can be worn curly, twisted, straight, or braided.

-Check out this easy step by step:
+Check out this easy step-by-step:

-1. Get your hair in cornrows
+- Get your hair in cornrows

-2. Add the crochet hair little by little using a crochet needle or bobby pin
+- Add the crochet hair little by little using a crochet needle or bobby pin

-3. Slide the bobby pin under the cornrow
+- Slide the bobby pin under the cornrow

-4. Open the latch, hook the hair onto the needle and close the latch.
+- Open the latch, hook the hair onto the needle and close the latch.

-5. Pull the needle and hair under the cornrow until a medium-sized hoop is formed.
+- Pull the needle and hair under the cornrow until a medium-sized hoop is formed.

-7. Fold the tails over the cornrow and put them through the loop.
+- Fold the tails over the cornrow and put them through the loop.

-8. Using your fingers, twist the loop and put the tails through the loop again.
+- Using your fingers, twist the loop and put the tails through the loop again.
 Then pull to tighten and secure the hair.

 Can I get Crochet Hair Wet?